 Rhett was born and raised in eastern Ontario and educated at Kingsway College in Oshawa, Rhett was privileged to enjoy the company of both his maternal and paternal grandparents.
 Sunday night suppers at Grandma and Grandpa's and huge family gatherings in Nana's home instilled in him a fondness for senior citizens - a fondness that grew into a career as Director of Maintenance at the Kings Way LifeCare Alliance.
 He has been with Kings Way Care Centre, since its inauguration in Feb.
 2008 and at Kennebec Manor since 1997.
 Rhett is a very proud father and grandfather and enjoys blending family time with his love of boating.

 Megan is leading community events, programs and activities.
 Megan was born and raised in Quispamsis.
 After high school she completed a Bachelor's Degree in Political Science and Human Rights.
 While in school, she volunteered at local hospitals and developed a strong interest and passion for the lives of older adults and long term care.
 After graduating, Megan’s studies continued at Mount Saint Vincent University where she received her Masters Degree in Gerontology and Family studies in 2014.
 Megan’s research focused on family/friend caregivers and supports available to them.
 Megan began working at Kennebec and Kings Way in 2013 as a summer student and has been with the KWLCA ever since.
 Since then, she has led the development of our very popular intergenerational Day Camps, backpack program, and helped with the expansion of our Adult Day Program.
-In her spare time Megan enjoys traveling with her husband and spending as much time outside as possible and has recently started teaching at the University of New Brunswick as a contractor instructor.
+In her spare time Megan enjoys traveling with her husband and spending as much time outside as possible.